Galois Groups in Enumerative Geometry and Applications: Galois groups of branched covers

 As Harris showed~\cite{Harris}, many enumerative problems have Galois groups that are the full symmetric group $S_d$ on their solutions.
 We call such a Galois group/enumerative problem \demph{fully symmetric}.
 It is a standard part of the Algebra curriculum that any finite group may arise as the Galois group of a branched cover.
 Nevertheless, determining the possible Galois groups of a given class of enumerative problems (the \demph{inverse Galois problem} for that class), as well as the Galois group of any particular enumerative problem is an interesting problem that is largely open.

 Many techniques to study Galois groups in enumerative geometry are able to show that the Galois group $\Gal_\pi$ is either $S_d$ or contains its subgroup \defcolor{$A_d$} of alternating permutations.
-We call such an enumerative problem/Galois group \demph{at least alternating}.
-While many enumerative Galois groups are at least alternating, we know of no natural enumerative problem whose Galois group is the alternating group (besides those similar to $x\mapsto x^3$).
+We call such an enumerative problem/Galois group \demph{giant}.
+While many enumerative Galois groups are known to be giant, we know of no natural enumerative problem whose Galois group is the alternating group (besides those similar to $x\mapsto x^3$).

 As we saw in the problem of 27 lines, when a Galois group fails to be fully symmetric, we expect there is a geometric reason for this failure.
 That is, the set of solutions is enriched with extra structure that prevents the Galois group from being fully symmetric.
 Consequently, we will call a Galois group or enumerative problem \demph{enriched} if its Galois group is not fully symmetric.